eventflow/EventFlow/Documentation/integration/read-stores.md

     In-memory event store shouldn't be used for production environments, only for tests.

 The in-memory read store is easy to use and easy to configure.
-All read models are stored in-memory, so if EventFlow is restarted all read models are lost.
+All read models are stored in-memory, so if EventFlow is restarted, all read models are lost.

 To configure the in-memory read model store, simply call